 "RAW IS WAR IS A TROPE IN YOUR SIDE!":

-- Aborted Arc: For example the Anonymous Raw GM storyline.
+- The Anonymous Raw GM storyline.
 In June 2010, Vince McMahon appointed a new Raw General Manager "who [preferred] to stay anonymous" and thus relayed all his orders through a laptop computer seated next to the announcer table.
 Despite some teasing hints that went nowhere, some mildly heelish decisions and a couple of feuds (including one where Edge actually beat up the laptop), his identity was never revealed and the whole thing was quietly swept under the rug in October 2011 when Triple H took over.
 It was eventually resolved in July 2012 when Hornswoggle was revealed as the GM.

 - A far worse example would be the "GM-less" era; after Eric Bischoff was fired from the position in December 05, the central story Raw was who would replace him.
 Shane McMahon, Dusty Rhodes, and various other big names were teased, along with a running gag of the most unlikely people approaching Vince and asking for the job only to be blown off.
 After about a month or two, the whole thing was dropped, with one glaring problem; there was still no general manager.
 The position would not be filled until June of 07, a year and a half later, and would receive no mention up until that point.
-That is, until the July 9, 2012 episode of RAW when the mystery RAW GM was finally revealed (more on that later).
+That is, until the July 9, 2012 episode of Raw when the mystery Raw GM was finally revealed (more on that later).

 - Bad Boss: Whoever is in charge of the show tends to be one of these (i.e. Vince McMahon, Eric Bischoff, John Laurinaitis, Vickie Guerrero), as opposed to Smackdown's typically more benevolent GM's.

-- Broadcast Live: since September 1999.
+- Broadcast Live: Since September 1999.

-- Butt Monkey: Vince McMahon, during the later half of 2012.
+- Butt-Monkey: Vince McMahon, during the later half of 2012.

 - Canon Discontinuity: